 ေရက်ျပီးေနာက္ ခ်မ္းေျမ့စြာျဖင့္ ျမတ္စြာဘုရားရုပ္ပြါးေတာ္ကို အခုလို ဖူးေတြ႕ႏုိင္ပါျပီ။

 Wat Lokaya Sutha is located directly west of the Royal Palace.
-It is part of a park
+It is part of a park that includes three restored ruins including Wat Worachet and the original Wat Worapo.

 It is easiest to access this site via the western side of Khlong Tho.
 There is a small side